ajitrajasekharan/unsupervised_NER/README.md

  ### Revision notes for major updates

+ July 2022
+ - Added the generation of bootstrap file.
+These component files can be edited to improve the bootstrap list.
+Every time the bootstrap list is updated, we need to run the clustering to magnify this list and use for NER.

  17 Jan 2022
  - Ensemble service of NER with two models tested on 11  NER benchmarks as described in this [post.](https://ajitrajasekharan.github.io/2021/01/02/my-first-post.html)